 AKI Partner Organization-Save the Animals-Armenia (SAA)

-During the COVID-19 crisis, Save the Animals-Armenia's shelter remains open and continues to care for the approximately 50 dogs living at the shelter.
-On her way to the shelter every day, Nune continues to feed the groups of street dogs and cats who rely on her for their only meal of the day-Nune feeds about 30 street dogs and is working with the municipality to get them sterilized.
-Nune said that although people in Yerevan are supposed to self-quarantine, she still goes to the shelter 2x a day, for 3 to 4 hours in the morning and again in the evening.
-The shelter dogs are fed 2x/day and the street dogs every morning-she has no choice but to break self-quarantine.
+During the COVID-19 crisis, Save the Animals-Armenia's shelter has remained open and continues to care for the approximately 50 dogs living at the shelter.
+On her way to the shelter every day, Nune continues to feed the groups of street dogs and cats who rely on her for their only meal of the day-Nune feeds about 30 street dogs and about 8 cats, and is working with the municipality to get them sterilized.
+Nune goes to the shelter 2x a day, for 3 to 4 hours in the morning and again in the evening.
+The shelter dogs are fed 2x/day and the street dogs and cats every morning.

 AKI's Partnership with Save the Animals-Armenia